 - a comprehensive CV

 - a letter of support

-You will need to have your RACGP ID handy to access the application form.
+You will also need to have your RACGP ID handy to access the application form.

 If you don’t have an RACGP account, you will need to sign up to receive a unique user ID.
 The process will take approximately five minutes and then you can start your application.

-For more information on the application process, visit the PEP Standard Stream application site.
+For more information on the application process, visit the PEP Standard Stream website.